Product Updates — 7 min

 Remote Talks is a series of video interviews with the brightest minds in remote work and global employment.
 This week, Remote VP of Growth Elisa Rossi hosts the show with special guest Sarah Aviram.
 The author of Remotivation, Sarah is a Fortune 500 HR expert as well as a passionate advocate for remote workers.

-Subscribe today and never miss another episode of Remote talks.
-To see video episodes, you can also visit the Remote Talks playlist on YouTube.
+To see video episodes, you can visit the Remote Talks playlist on YouTube.